 Always be sure to quarantine new plants.
 Spider mites are so small and could go unnoticed even with a quick inspection.
 If introducing new plants, be sure to keep them isolated for at least 2 weeks.

-Beneficial bugs such as the minute pirate bug, ladybug, assassin bug, green lacewing will help ensure spider mites don’t become an issue during flower.
+Beneficial bugs, such as the minute pirate bug, ladybug, assassin bug, and green lacewing, will help ensure spider mites don’t become an issue during flower.
 Be sure to make sure your growing conditions match with the spider mite predator’s optimal conditions.

 Make certain the plants have all the necessary nutrients and are well watered to reduce any stress on the plant.
 If the plants are indoors or in a greenhouse, spider mites can be discouraged by regulating both the relative humidity and the temperature.
 Spider mites love the heat, so decreasing the temperature and adjusting the RH between 55% and 65% can help keep your plants free from these pests.

 The lifecycle of the spider mite changes according to the environment.
 For the ideal conditions, the humidity must be lower than 50 percent, with temperatures at 80 degrees Fahrenheit or above.
 In this environment, only five to seven days are necessary for the egg to mature into an adult.
 This process usually takes place from June until September.